shabin5785/Golang_notes/Go_4.md

 Type T satisfies interface I defined in the first snippet.
 Values of type T can be f.ex. passed to any function accepting I as a parameter

+-Prominent feature of Golang is that interfaces are implemented implicitly.
+Programmer doesn’t have to specify that type T implements interface I. That work is done by the Go compiler (never send a human to do a machine’s job).
+Really nice implication of this behaviours is the possibility to define interface which can be automatically implemented by the types already written (without any changes).